 Children, Youth and Families at Risk (CYFAR)

-Through an annual Congressional appropriation, the Children, Youth, and Families at Risk (CYFAR) Grant Program through NIFA, allocates funding to land-grant university extension services for community-based programs for at-risk children and their families.
+The Children, Youth, and Families at Risk (CYFAR) Grant Program allocates funding provided by congressional appropriation to Land-grant university Cooperative Extension for comprehensive community-based programs for at-risk children, youth, and families.

-American children and families are at substantial risk for negative outcomes such as infant mortality, undernourishment, child abuse and neglect, poor health and much more.
-When basic needs of a large proportion of children, youth, and families are not being met, the workforce, the economy, the social structure, education, justice, and democratic government are all weakened.
+American children and families are at substantial risk for negative outcomes such as infant mortality, undernourishment, child abuse and neglect, poor health, low workforce skills and much more.
+When basic needs of a large proportion of children, youth, and families are not being met, the workforce, the economy, the social structure, education, justice, and democracy are all weakened.

-CYFAR supports collaboration--forming lasting partnerships to achieve greater outcomes and to provide a support base for sustaining programs for those at risk.
-CYFAR also promotes the use of technology to improve programs, provide efficient access to educational resources, and provide essential technological skills for youth and adults in at-risk environments.
+CYFAR supports collaboration by forming lasting partnerships to achieve greater outcomes and provide a support base for sustaining programs for those at risk.
+CYFAR also promotes the use of technology to improve programs, provide efficient access to educational resources, and deliver essential technological skills for youth and adults in at-risk environments.

 - Babies will be born healthy, and young children will have their basic physical, social, emotional, and intellectual needs met.